How do you start looking for your primary and secondary sources?

 Where to start?

-Each of the 17 kinds of sources on your list is very different and you will need a different kind of logic to find each one:
+Each source type is very different and you will need a different kind of logic to find each one.

 Work your way through the sections of this guide.
 The methodology for each kind of source will be explained on the appropriate pages.